Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How do I correctly dip coat my circuit board in conformal coating?

-Dip coating is a traditional conformal coating application method that has been used to conformal coat circuit boards for a very long time.
+The dip process for conformal coating is a method used to coat printed circuit boards for a very long time.
+The process in its simplest form is as follows:

-• The printed circuit board (PCB) is dipped into a tank of conformal coating liquid.
+1. The printed circuit board (PCB) is lowered into a tank of coating.

-• This can be complete submersion or partial dip.
+2. This can be complete submersion or partial dip.

-• The board can be dipped vertically, horizontally or at another angle.
+3. The board can be dipped vertically, horizontally or at another angle.

-• The board can be dipped manually or automatically.
+4. The board can be dipped manually or automatically.

-• The board is removed from the coating and the excess coating drains away.
+5. The board is removed from the coating and the excess coating drains away.

 This process is highly effective in applying a conformal coating to a printed circuit board (PCB).

-What equipment may you need for dipping circuit boards in conformal coating?
+What equipment may you need for dipping circuit boards?

-The reason for using dipping machines is because the process has variables that are critical to film integrity and they are controlled by the machine system.
+The reason for using dipping machines in conformal coating is because the process has variables that are critical to film integrity and they are controlled by the system.
 The variables that are critical for film quality and thickness are:

 • The speed of immersion